DhyeyR-007/Breadth-First-Search-and-Depth-First-search-Extensive-Implementation-/README.md

 The second line is the x and y coordinates of the goal cell.

-The following lines consitute the components of the maze (0 = free space; X = collision) The output coordinates are displayed in the output.txt file
+The following lines consitute the components of the maze (0 = free space; X = collision) The output coordinates are displayed in the output.txt file.

+In order to visualize the input and output trajectories "visualize_maze.py" file comes into play.
+The final graphical plots from the python file are as follows: (BFS trajectory is blue; DFS trajectory is red; obstacles represented as X in input files are represented as black patches)

+When allow diagonal = 0 (no diagonal movement allowed)